-Public confidence in the media is falling in Kenya.
-In an age of clickbait, how can the country’s media restore trust and remain relevant?
+In an age of clickbait, how can Kenya's media restore trust and remain relevant?
 By Dickens Olewe

 Media and journalism: Fundamental changes are needed in order to become more relevant for the audience

 Across the globe, digital disruption has fundamentally upended the business of the media: the process of creating, distributing and selling information - especially in the form of journalism.

 Along the way, trust in the African media has taken a big hit, as surveys have shown: Since 2011, support for media freedom in 31 African countries plummeted by eleven points to 47 percent.
 At the same time, support for government control has increased by the same amount, to 48 percent, according to Afrobarometer figures.

 This is truly alarming.
 How did we get here?

 Quantity over quality

 In the search for answers to this question, I would point to the influence of digitalization on media outlets worldwide.